Bakeathon 2016, Day 6

 Simple sugar syrup:

-- Heat the sugar water mix until small bubbles appear or until the sugar melts into the water.
+- Heat the sugar water until the sugar melts into the water, mixing in between.
 Take off the heat and let it cool completely.
 Refrigerate until needed, this can be prepared ahead.

 In a big bowl, whisk together the dry ingredients : 3 cups flour, 3 teaspoon baking powder, 1/2 teaspoon baking soda, 1/2 teaspoon salt and 1 teaspoon ground cardamom.
 Whisk to combine everything well.